SEUNGBOONG/SEUNGBOONG/README.md

 DevOps

-MySQL, EC2, Docker, Docker-compose, Github Actions, CI/CD
+MySQL, EC2, Docker, Docker-compose, Github Actions, CI/CD, kubernetes

 <!---
 SEUNGBOONG/SEUNGBOONG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.